Elegant Exit: How to Gracefully Quit Your Job When You’re Ready to Be an Entrepreneur

 Timing is everything

 I left radio after almost 40+ years in the Production Room.
 So I had a great learning foundation and a strategic launch to go out on my own as a voice actor when the time was right.
 The best way to go solo is to be sure you’re stable in your current job and performing as a voice talent on the side part-time.
-Develop a client foundation that will support you once you go out on your own.
+Developing a client foundation that will support you once you go out on your own.
 When your clients understand you now are able to focus full-time on their projects, you should be able to bring in new work with them and a new batch of potential clients due to your devoted time developing your new marketing.

 Leave with a Graceful Bow